 Two words: Bulgur Wheat.

-I love the addition of bulgur wheat to this classic chili because it gives the stew a meaty taste and texture from whole food, plant-based alternative.
+I love the addition of bulgur wheat to this classic chili because it gives the stew a meaty taste and texture from a whole food, plant-based alternative.

 What is Bulgur Wheat?